 - Has you had a flood or a roof leak?

-If you find an overlap between the symptoms and these living condition factors, you probably need mold toxicity treatment.
+If you find an overlap between the symptoms and these living conditions factors, you probably need mold toxicity treatment.

 What Causes Mold Toxicity?